FAQs about AB-1731

 FALSE: Banning short-term rentals will make homes and rents more affordable again in San Diego

 While it’s easy and convenient to jump to this conclusion, there has been no evidence supporting this hypothesis in any other city.
-House affordability is a very complex issue that does not have a simple answer.
+Housing affordability is a very complex issue that does not have a simple answer.

 We understand concerns around housing affordability and homeless in San Diego – and want to play a part in finding a solution.
 That’s why we support reasonable regulations that would include funding for affordable housing and would stop out of town investors.